reeshuffled/reeshuffled.github.io/_posts/2026-05-25-Evolving-as-a-Beer-Drinker.md

 - '2026'
 title: Evolving as a Beer Drinker
 slug: evolving-as-a-beer-drinker
-description: 'My changing relationship with the kind of beers that I like over time.'
+description: My changing relationship with the kind of beers that I like over time.
 started_at: '2024-01-04 16:53:00'
 links:
   internal: